Considering a first phone for your child? Read this first!

 A range of phone options - take it slowly

-As you look further down the Phone Options matrix, the toggle icon (in black or green) indicates additional features that can be enabled or turned off, depending on the product.
+Looking from left to right, the Phone Options matrix shows several alternatives ranging from no mobile phone to a stripped down iPhone.
+Looking down the Phone Options matrix, the toggle icon (in black or green) indicates additional features that can be enabled or turned off, depending on the product.

 This image is an actual iPhone for an actual 7th grader.
 His parents wanted to allow basic communication but delay other features until they felt their son was more mature.